OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

 | [Office.context.document.settings.set(name, value);](/javascript/api/office/office.settings#set-name--value-) | Settings are supported by content add-ins only |
 | [Office.EventType.DocumentSelectionChanged](/javascript/api/office/office.documentselectionchangedeventargs) ||

-In general, you use the Common API to do something that isn't supported in the host-specific API.
+In general, you use the Common API to do something that isn't supported in the application-specific API.
 To learn more about using the Common API, see [Common JavaScript API object model](../develop/office-javascript-api-object-model.md).

 <a name="om-diagram"></a>
 ## OneNote object model diagram